malramsay64/phd-thesis/05_Crystal_Melting/results.md

 This estimate is a upper bound of the melting point and are tabulated in @Tbl:crystal_melting_point with the values extracted from @fig:melting_point_rates.
+While the melting point is only an estimate, as an upper bound, any lowering of the melting point emphasises the results found within this thesis.

 Pressure  Melting Point $T_m$
 -------- ---------------------